nvidia-holoscan/holohub/tutorials/integrate_3rd_libs_into_pipeline/README.md

 With the release of OpenCV 4.8, the Python bindings for OpenCV now support the initialization of GpuMat objects directly from GPU memory pointers.
 This capability facilitates more efficient data handling and processing by allowing direct interaction with GPU-resident data, bypassing the need for data transfer between host and device memory.

-Within pipeline applications based Holoscan SDK, the GPU Memory pointer can be obtained through the __cuda_array_interface__ interface provided by CuPy arrays.
+Within pipeline applications based on Holoscan SDK, the GPU Memory pointer can be obtained through the `__cuda_array_interface__` interface provided by CuPy arrays.

 Refer to the functions outlined below for creating GpuMat objects utilizing CuPy arrays.
 For a detailed implementation, see the source code provided in [holohub/applications/endoscopy_depth_estimation-gpumat_from_cp_array](https://github.com/nvidia-holoscan/holohub/blob/main/applications/endoscopy_depth_estimation/endoscopy_depth_estimation.py#L28).